Oxalate-Portal/oxalate-backend/README.md

 # Oxalate Portal backend service

+If you're looking for installation or management documentation, see the [documentation](documentation/index.md) folder.

 ## Structure

 The project is a multimodule project where we've separated the REST API to [`api`](api/) module, while the server code